This report provides Transforma Insights’ view on the Public Information & Advertising Screens market.

 The report examines key factors that are influencing the development of the public information & advertising screens market, including:

-This section discusses the communication technologies that are required for the operation of digital signage.
+This section discusses the communication technologies and some of their benefits and challenges that are required for the operation of digital signage.
+For instance, while Cellular

-This section defines what transport information screens are, what are their functions (such as communicating information about arrivals and departures), and why are they gaining popularity (such as improved flexibility and convenience).
-It also discusses some of the relevant IoT deployments in this application (such as the Bus Rapid Transit System in India deploying smart information systems in multiple cities).
+This section explains what transport information screens are, their functions (such as communicating information about arrivals and departures), and why are they gaining popularity.
+It also provides some examples of some relevant IoT deployments for this application, like the Bus Rapid Transit System (BRTS) in India deploying smart public information systems in multiple cities.

-It also charts a few examples of relevant IoT deployments for this application, such as Buona Beef using Samsung Kiosk for self-service kiosks and menu displays within the restaurant.
+It also charts a few examples of relevant IoT deployments for this application, such as Buona Beef using Samsung Kiosk for self-service kiosks and menu displays within the restaurant, which has enabled it to address issues related to labour shortages, customer service time, and user experience.

 This section of the report discusses how the culture and tourism industry is using digital information systems to improve travellers’ experience by continuously providing real-time information.

-It also briefly talks about digital kiosk providers (like LinkNYC) which offer various services, such as charging ports, maps, and calling features.
-It also mentions a few examples of relevant IoT deployments in this application, including Saint John’s Tourism Bureau deploying self-service digital kiosks for visitors.
+It also talks about digital kiosk providers (like LinkNYC) which offer various services, such as charging ports, maps, and calling features.
+It also mentions a few examples of relevant IoT deployments in this application, including Saint John’s Tourism Bureau deploying self-service digital kiosks for visitors, which enabled it to provide a better visitor experience without adding additional staff.

 This section focusses on the DOOH (Digital Out of Home) advertising platform.
-It discusses the major benefits of this platform (such as helping companies in increasing brand awareness and building brand image on a larger scale – by catering to a broader audience) and how it is better than traditional out-of-home advertising.
+It discusses its major benefits (such as helping companies in increasing brand awareness and building brand image on a larger scale – by catering to a broader audience) and how it is better than traditional out-of-home advertising.

-It also talks about the increasing adoption of DOOH advertising in different sections, like EV charging stations, and then, in a tabular format, it lists some of the companies in this section, the countries they function in, and the number of charging stations that have DOOH screens.
-For instance, Volta Inc. is present across 26 states in the US and has 2636 stations with over 4600 digital screens.
+It also discusses the increasing adoption of DOOH advertising in different sectors, especially in EV charging stations.
+Then, in a tabular format, it lists some companies from the EV charging sector and discusses the geography where they function and the number of charging stations they have, that are integrated with DOOH screens.
+To cite an example from the table, Volta Inc. is present across 26 states in the US and has 2636 charging stations with over 4600 digital screens.
 This section also provides some examples of relevant IoT deployments in this application, including Landsec using connected advertising screens at Piccadilly Circus in London.

 The key vendors section lists some of the main providers of products and services related to the Public Information & Advertising Screens market, such as Clear Channel, Connectpoint, Global Display Solutions, JCDecaux, Luminator Technology, Papercast, Partteam & Oemkiosks, and Visionect.
 The report provides profiles of the various vendors including aspects most relevant to this Application Group, such as product offerings, pricing, financial results, and technology.